Wildelyssa/js-todo-list/README.md

 * Click on a list item to toggle line-through

 ## Improvements and Edits
-*Work on making the whole line clickable instead of just the text for the strike-through, without affecting the text on the button.
+* Work on making the whole `<li>` line clickable instead of just the text for the strike-through, without affecting the text on the button.
 Perhaps a check mark at the end instead which can be clicked on to be deleted.
+* Add a check mark icon instead of "done"

 ## Recent Improvements
-*Improved responsive design features for mobile *Improved general padding and look
+* Improved responsive design features for mobile
+* Improved general padding and look
-*Updated JavaScript.
+* Updated JavaScript.
 Delete button was interiting line-through from `<li>` wrapped text in a `<span>`, and ammended JS to append `<li>` item with nested `<span>` and `<button>` to isolate elements and solve issue